Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 This class also covers how to make a seamless user experience (UX) based on an effective user interface (UI).
 We utilize design concepts inherent in the world’s most popular apps: information hierarchy, system state, grid systems, onboarding teardowns, typography and color.
 By the end you and your partner will ship a beautiful app that delights users.

+## Why you should know this (optional)

+Beautifully designed apps are a critical part of your portfolio - recruiters often notice design first and then look at the backend.
+Whether or not you end up becoming a front end developer, the tools you'll use in this course will give you the language to interface with design teams, understand user psychology, and practices to creating exceptional products.

 ## Course Specifics